sweFisch/Portfolio/README.md

 <!-- https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax -->
 # Niklas Fischer Portfolio

-This page contains a preview of all my projects, click the name of the project to see my contributions!
+This page contains a preview of some of my projects.
+Click the name of the project read more!

 # Games
 ## [***Florida Man On The Run***](FloridaManOnTheRun#florida-man-on-the-run)